cylc/cylc-doc/src/user-guide/running-suites.rst

    $ cylc run SUITE [INITIAL_CYCLE_POINT]

-The initial cycle point may be specified on the command line or in the flow.cylc file.
+The initial cycle point may be specified on the command line or in the :cylc:conf:`flow.cylc` file.
 The scheduler starts by loading the first instance of each task at the suite initial cycle point, or at the next valid point for the task.